A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays

 \subsection{Machine Model}

-Our machine model for this exercise will be that of a memory machine with unlimited slow memory and with a small fast memory of size $S$.
+Our machine model for this work will be that of a memory machine with unlimited slow memory and with a small fast memory of size $S$.
 This model corresponds well to an abstract general-purpose processor (CPU), graphics processing unit (GPU), or FPGAs, where the $S$ memory corresponds to caches (CPUs/GPUs) and Block RAM (FPGAs), and the slow memory is the external DDR or High-Bandwidth Memory (HBM).
 This abstract machine model can then be used to reason around the I/O cost of a program.
-This machine model has in particular been used in conjunction with the red-blue pebble game to derive various bounds on the I/O-cost as first introduced by Hong and Kung\cite{jia1981complexity}.
-As the conjugate gradient method is primarily bound by data movement, minimizing the I/O cost is at the core of our optimization process.
-In our work, we will use previous results obtained regarding the I/O cost of CG, in order to optimize and evaluate our FPGA implementation of the conjugate gradient method and SEM discretization.
+This machine model has in particular been used in conjunction with the red-blue pebble game to derive various bounds on the I/O-cost as first introduced by Hong and Kung~\cite{jia1981complexity}.
+As CG is primarily bound by data movement, minimizing the I/O cost is at the core of our optimization process.
+In our work, we will use previous results obtained regarding the I/O cost of CG, to optimize and evaluate our FPGA implementation of CG and SEM discretization.